Derelict Vehicles and Abandoned Bikes

 Find your towed vehicle (NYPD-towed vehicles only).

-Set bicycles out with your recycling for collection.
+Set bicycles and scooters out with your recycling for collection.
 Remove bike tires and set out with trash.
+This can include other sport or recreational cycles, including mountain bikes, exercise or stationary bikes, tricycles, and unicycles.

-E- bikes and E-scooters contain lithium-ion batteries.
+Electric bikes and scooters contain lithium-ion batteries.
 It is DANGEROUS and ILLEGAL to dispose of these batteries with trash or recycling.
 Batteries must be removed and disposed of properly before setting the e-bike or e-scooter out with recycling for collection.

 Abandoned Bicycle Removal